What Is Memorandum of Deposit of Title Deed (MODT) in Home Loan?

 June 09, 2025 | 4 mins read

-Understanding the concept of a Land Survey Number is crucial when dealing with property transactions in India.
-Whether you're buying, selling, or inheriting land, the survey number is an essential property identifier.
+Understanding the concept of a land survey number is crucial when dealing with property transactions in India.
+Whether you are buying, selling, or inheriting land, the survey number is an essential property identifier.

-It's a critical piece of information recorded in land records, and knowing how to find it online can save you time and ensure accuracy in your dealings.
-As a lending institution, we rely heavily on accurate property identification, and the Land Survey Number is the foundation of the legal security required for any property-backed financing, including a Home Loan.
+It is a critical piece of information recorded in land records, and knowing how to find it online can save you time and ensure accuracy in your dealings.

 A survey number is a unique identification number assigned to a specific piece of land by the state's land revenue or survey department.
 Think of it as a property's unique digital fingerprint.
 This number is meticulously recorded in government land records and is crucial for maintaining clear and accurate information about every parcel of land.